afondiel/edge-vision/README.md

 # Edge Vision :eye: | A Practical Guide

-A practical guide for real-world computer vision applications for resource-constrained devices with industry standards in mind.
+A practical guide for real-world and efficient computer vision applications for resource-constrained devices with industry standards in mind.

 ## New to Edge AI?